echomap/ElderScrollsOfAlts/README.md

 Addon/mod for Elder Scrolls Online - to keep general track of alts

 http://www.esoui.com/downloads/info2070-ElderScrollsOfAlts.html
-Addon/mod for Elder Scrolls Online - to keep general track of alts

 Currently with a moderately looking UI, basic sorting, and at least some of the details I want to store/show.
 This addon only knows about characters it has been loaded with